-Music is a important part of my life.
-I play the piano (a Fazioli) but prefer to listen to the better performances of others.
+Music is an important part of my life.
+I love playing the piano and it also provides for me the necessary break during intense periods of case preparation.
+I should say, however, that I prefer to listen to the better performances of others.

 With a home on the river Tavy on the western edge of Dartmoor, I encourage our visiting legal teams and experts to participate in the local outdoor life.
 Keeping the mind alert through exercise and discussions about the angles in a case whilst walking is invaluable.
 The boot is on the other foot when I have a military case: I cannot profess the same level of physical fitness – but exercise is good for the thought processes: “bath time” as it is otherwise known.

 Photography is a passion of mine.
-After many years a Canon enthusiast I have reverted to Leica now that digital perfection can be matched with the world’s best photographoc lenses.
+After many years as a Canon enthusiast I have reverted to Leica now that digital perfection can be matched with the world’s best photographic lenses.
 B&W portraits are a particular interest.

 Last but not least I am fortunate to have a wife who not only tolerates my interests but becomes involved with them.
 We share interests – even to the extent of Pamela also qualifying as a helicopter pilot.
 Her qualities of patience, care and tolerance support me when I am most under pressure.